 Meet Your Customers Where They Are

 The key is to “meet” your customers where they are in their buying journey.
 This is the world of channels.
-Think of your channel as the transfer point – where you content moves from the point of production to the point of customer consumption.
-For the transfer to be successful you need to know where your customers hangout.
+Think of your channel as the transfer point – where your content moves from the point of production to the point of customer consumption.
+For the transfer to be successful, you need to know where your customers hang out.

-You will need to know where they hangout in both the physical and virtual world.
+You will need to know where they hang out in both the physical and virtual world.
 Physical hangouts might include tradeshows, conferences, and printed publications.
 The online world today is a massive universe and creates a daunting challenge.
-But with a little data and creativity you can begin to build a picture of your customers preferred hangout.
+But with a little data and creativity, you can begin to build a picture of their preferred hangout.
 Here are three quick tips to get you thinking.

 - Birds of a feather: Identify what LinkedIn Groups your customers participate in, the discussions they are they active in and the posts they like.